 Global Units

-Business Sustainability Operations Quality & HSE Social ESG & Communication IDR Marketing AgTech & Digital (Commercial Units Sustainability lead Sustainability lead Sustainability lead Sustainability lead ANZA & India Sustainability lead L ATAM
+Business Sustainability Operations Quality & HSE Social ESG & Communication

+IDR Marketing AgTech & Digital

+Commercial Units

+Sustainability Sustainability Sustainability Sustainability Sustainability

+lead lead lead lead lead

+EAME US Brazil ANZA & India LATAM

 Our Stakeholders

 Our business and sustainability strategy is informed by an ongoing dialogue with our key stakeholders as we continuously Listen, Learn and Deliver.
 Sustainable agriculture is too important, and too complex, for one business to lead the agenda alone.
 Therefore, we place great emphasis on stakeholder interaction, to ensure that our actions toward sustainability meet their needs.